pablopigue/pablopigue/README.md

 - **Focus:** Artificial Intelligence, Generative Adversarial Networks (GANs), and Machine Learning.
 - **Currently working on:** My Bachelor's Thesis (TFG) exploring and evaluating GANs from the perspective of f-divergences.
-- **Achievements:** Honors (Matrícula de Honor) in Machine Learning.
+- **Achievements:** Honors in Machine Learning.
 Top 10/100 in Intelligent Agents course.
 - **Beyond AI:** I love game development, applying metaheuristics and learning new things.
 - **How to reach me:** [martinpalominopablo@gmail.com](mailto:martinpalominopablo@gmail.com)